Colyseus Multiplayer Framework

-- Match-making into Rooms – From a single Room definition, clients are matched into multiple Room instances.
+- Rooms and Matchmaking — From a single Room definition, clients are matched into multiple Room instances.

-- Scalable – Built for horizontal and/or vertical scalability.
+- Scalable — Built for horizontal and vertical scalability across multiple processes.

 How does it look like?